Home » Social Security System Overview

 The Pillars of the German Social Security System

-Health Insurance (Krankenversicherung): Mandatory for all residents, this insurance provides comprehensive medical and dental care.
-It is divided into two categories: statutory health insurance (Gesetzliche Krankenversicherung) and private health insurance (Private Krankenversicherung), with the majority of the population covered by the former.
+Health Insurance (Krankenversicherung): Health insurance is a mandatory aspect of life in Germany, ensuring that all residents have access to essential medical and dental care.
+The system is bifurcated into statutory health insurance (Gesetzliche Krankenversicherung) and private health insurance (Private Krankenversicherung), with the vast majority of the population covered by the statutory option.
+This insurance encompasses a wide range of services, from general healthcare to specialized treatments, ensuring comprehensive coverage for all insured individuals.

 The Role of Contributions